-If your laptop is running at optimum temperature, you don’t need to check it regularly.
+If your laptop is running at optimal temperature, you don’t need to check it regularly.

-One of the easiest ways to check the temperature of your laptop is to touch it.
+One of the easiest ways to check your laptop’s temperature is to touch it.

-Place your hand on the surface of your laptop once it is switched on.
-Try different locations to see if there are any obvious heat spots.
+Put your hand on the surface of your laptop once it’s turned on.
+Try different spots to see if there are any obvious heat spots.

-Your laptop will always generate heat, so it is nothing to worry about if it is warm.
-But if your laptop feels like it is burning, then you have a problem.
+Your laptop will always generate heat, so it’s nothing to worry about if it’s warm.
+But if your laptop feels like it’s on fire, you have a problem.

-Once you have identified that your laptop is overheating, you need to look at ways to check its operating temperature.
+If you’ve noticed that your laptop is overheating, you need to figure out how to check its operating temperature.

-You need to know how hot your CPU and other critical components are getting, as this will affect your laptop’s performance and overall life.
+You need to know how hot your CPU and other major components are getting, because that affects your laptop’s performance and lifespan.

-Fortunately, there are several free applications that you can download and install to check your laptop’s temperature.
+Luckily, there are several free apps we wrote about above you can download and install to check your laptop’s temperature.